Mahallah

-A mahallah, also mahalla, mahallya, mahalle, mohalla, mehalla, or mehalle is an Arabic word variously translated as district, quarter, ward, or "neighborhood" in many parts of the Arab world, the Balkans, Western Asia, the Indian subcontinent, and nearby nations.
+A mahalla (مَحَلَّة, also transliterated as mahallah, etc.) is an Arabic word that comes from the root ḥ-l-l (ح ل ل), and originally denoted a place where one makes a halt.
+It has been variously translated as district, quarter, ward, or neighborhood in many parts of the Arab world, the Balkans, West and Central Asia, the Indian subcontinent, and nearby nations.
+In the Maghreb, it referred to a military formation or campaign for tax collection in the service of the sultan and his makhzen.

 History

 Historically, mahallas were autonomous social institutions built around familial ties and Islamic rituals.
 Today it is popularly recognised also by non-Muslims as a neighbourhood in large cities and towns.
 Mahallas lie at the intersection of private family life and the public sphere.
 Important community-level management functions are performed through mahalle solidarity, such as religious ceremonies, life-cycle rituals, resource management and conflict resolution.
 It is an official administrative unit in many Middle Eastern countries.

 The word was brought to the Balkans through Ottoman Turkish mahalle, but it originates in Arabic محلة (mähallä), from the root meaning "to settle", "to occupy".

 In September 2017, a Turkish-based association referred to the historical mahalle by organizing a festival with the title "Mahalla" in the frame of parallel events of the 15th Istanbul Biennial.
 The festival in Istanbul features cultural initiatives of civil society and artists from the Middle East, Europe, the Balkans and Turkey.
 Against the background of the ongoing migration crisis, all participants of the festival focus their work using themes of hospitality, identity formation, homelessness, migration, fluctuation, the changing of an existing order and the dissolution of borders.
 The second Mahalla Festival took place 2018 in Valletta, Malta, in the frame of European Capital of Culture under the title "Generating New Narratives".
 The third Mahalla Festival took place in 2020 under the title "Wandering Towers" with online and physical events due to the COVID-19 pandemic.
-The 2021 edition, "Murmuration", took place ino the Istanbul district of Kadiköy at the Yeldeğirmeni Sanat Merkezi.
+The 2021 edition, "Murmuration", took place in the Istanbul district of Kadıköy at the Yeldeğirmeni Sanat Merkezi.